GhostDefi/BabyAliceWallet/README.md

 Will add circulating Supply

+We will add top 20 holders

+Dashboard to track earnings be impmented before end of year

 We will be spending some time community testing the wallet to prepare it for distro.

 Will add LP value